The Summer Evening 10K

-It is operated under UK Athletics rules and the 28th edition of the race was due to commence at 7.30pm on Wednesday 1st July 2020.
+It is operated under UK Athletics rules and the 28th edition of the race (subject to approval) is planned to commence at 7.30pm on Wednesday 14th July 2021.
 (UK Athletics licence number TBC).

 We hope that the following information will answer any questions you may have about the race, but otherwise please contact the Race Director using the "Contact Us" form on this website (select the option "Race Director - Summer Evening 10k").